-We can now deliver the Futurequals L3 CERAD Blue Light Driving course to potential ambulance staff and members of the public in our own C1 driver training vehicle.
+We can now deliver the Futurequals L3 CERAD Blue Light Driving course to potential ambulance staff.

 We shall soon be able to deliver the L4 DERADI course.